 Margaret Douglass worked as a database programmer at Imperial College’s Small Area Health Statistics Unit for five years before joining the UK COSMOS project in December 2011.
 She is responsible for developing and maintaining the computer systems that hold the data collected by the UK COSMOS study.

-Joe Gale joined the COSMOS study in July 2011 and is responsible for assisting the Project Manager in the day-to-day management of the project.
-Joe is the first point of contact on the study for all current participants as well as the general public.
+Charlotte Fleming completed her Masters in Public Health at the University of Edinburgh before joining the UK COSMOS team In November 2013.
+Charlotte is responsible for assisting in the day-to-day admin of the project as well as assisting with research.
+Charlotte is the first point of contact on the study for all current participants as well as the general public.